 NAR (Net Annual Return) – The NAR is the annualised measure of the rate of return of the actual investments made in loans, after actual write-offs and service charges.

 Loan originator – The loan originator is the entity (bank, insurance…) that is connecting the borrower to the lender.

 Auto-Invest function – Auto Invest is a feature that allows the investor to invest his funds automatically in all loans available for investing on the platform.
 You can find this function on Grupeer, EstateGuru, FastInvest and so on.

 BuyBack Guarantee – This is the most important protection for investors.
 If a platform provide the BuyBack Guarantee protection means that if a loan goes into default, we do not lose our money but the platform will buy back our loan (in some cases also the interests).
-You can find this function on Grupeer, FastInvest and so on.
+You can find this function on Grupeer and FastInvest, for example.

 YTM (Yield To Maturity) – Yield to maturity is the total return anticipated on a loan if the loan is held until it matures.

-Loan Ratings (from A+ to D, Mintos) – Loan Ratings is an assessment, made by the platform, of the creditworthiness of a borrower.
+Loan Ratings (from A+ to D, Mintos) – Assessment, made by the platform, of the creditworthiness of a borrower.
 It indicates the risk related to the single loan.
 A loan rating A is characterized by a lower risk and a lower interest.
 A loan rating D is characterized by an higher interest but also an high risk.

 Outstanding Principal – The outstanding principal is the part of the principal invested in a loan which has not yet been returned to the lender/investor.

 I suggest you to learn the meaning of all the terminologies before you start investing.
 It’s very important to understand on what we’re investing.

 I tried to insert all the most important terminologies.
 If you find more, write a comment and I will add your segguestions to the article, to make it more complete.
 I hope this article can help you.